top of page

 • The synagogue at Magdala, home of Mary Magdalene, has been found.

-• King Ahab's royal palace has been located in the Middle East.
+• Researchers have discovered King Ahab's royal palace in the Middle East.

-• The ancient location of the Jewish Tabernacle, Tel Shiloh, and the Holy Ark has been discovered.
+• Researchers have discovered the ancient location of the Jewish Tabernacle, Tel Shiloh, and the Holy Ark.

 • Herod's living quarters and seaside complex have been discovered.